This is the multi-page printable view of this section. Click here to print.

 - F.Mask and B.Mask: all shapes drawn on this layer are cut out of the colored soldermask layer of the board.

-- F.SilkS and B.SilkS: these layers are printed on the bront and back silkscreen layer respectively.
+- F.SilkS and B.SilkS: these layers are printed on the front and back silkscreen layer respectively.
 The silkscreen layer is a non-conductive layer of ink usually used to add reference designators and text to a circuit board.

 Mask layer